yash2607-del/yash2607-del/README.md

 ## Overview
-I develop scalable full-stack applications with a focus on performance, maintainable code, and structured backend systems.
-My work emphasizes clean UI patterns, modular engineering, and efficient database modeling for modern web environments.
+I build scalable full-stack applications with a stronger focus on intuitive user interfaces, performance, and clean code.
+I prioritize responsive design, modular architecture, and seamless integration with backend services to create efficient and user-friendly web experiences.

 ## Technical Skills